Here’s a Wrap— ‘Chat with the Chief’

 Q: Where’s the McCourtney Road Firebreak?

 A: This firebreak could help LWW.
-It’s an old firebreak that is being re-cleared.
+It’s an old firebreak that is being recleared.
 It runs Ponderosa Road to McCourtney Road, cutting through where the LOBO FIRE started.
 Probably most threats are north winds and wind driven down the South Yuba and Deer Creek Ravines.
-A low pressure system has winds circle counter clockwise, helping to create these North winds.
+A low pressure system has winds circle counterclockwise, helping to create these North winds.

-Q: PGE Shutdowns?
+Q: PG&E Shutdowns?

-A: Every line must be inspected B4 they go live again.
-During a high wind event, transmission lines will be shut down effecting larger areas (compared to distribution lines in neighborhood areas).
-This could take 2 or 4 days.
-Be ready for a shut down:
+A: Every line must be inspected before they go live again.
+During a high wind event, transmission lines will be shut down affecting larger areas (compared to distribution lines in neighborhood areas).
+This could take two to four days.
+Be ready for a shutdown:

-• Be Signed up for CodeRED.
+— Be signed up for CodeRED.

-• Defensible Space clean up around house
+— Defensible space clean up around house

-• Go-Bags in cars, among the standard list, here’s a few ideas:
+Among the standard list, here’s a few ideas:

-• N95 or N100 masks can help filter air, but harder to breath
+— N95 or N100 masks can help filter air, but harder to breath.

-• Goggles might help with smoke in eyes
+— Goggles might help with smoke in eyes.

-• Wear cotton or Wool.
-Carry Wool (natural fiber doesn’t burn as easily) blankets.
+— Wear cotton or wool.
+Carry wool blankets (natural fiber doesn’t burn as easily).

-• Hats with shrouds
+— Hats with shrouds.

-• 1/8” screens on ALL outside areas such as eaves, attic vents, crawl space vents, etc. Keeps embers from entering area vents in homes and ingniting homes from the inside out.
+— nstall 1/8-inch screens on all outside areas, such as eaves, attic vents, crawl space vents, etc. They keep embers from entering area vents in homes and ingniting homes from the inside out.

 Q: What if I can’t get out?

-A: If you feel unsafe, LEAVE EARLY before an evacuation is called, so you don’t get in this situation.
-But, if you can’t get out (stuck in traffic, downed tree blocking you, etc) here are a few options to consider:
+A: If you feel unsafe, leave early before an evacuation is called, so you don’t get in this situation.

+If you can’t get out (stuck in traffic, downed tree blocking you, etc.) here are a few options to consider:

-• Stay moving and try to get out.
+— Stay moving and try to get out.
 Go to other evacuation routes.
-Along the way, be situationally aware and look for a Temporary Refuge Areas: open grass area or lake where there are less fuels.
+Along the way, be situationally aware and look for a Temporary Refuge Areas: open grass area or a lake where there are less fuels.
 Or, go into buildings to get you out of the smoke.

-• Get to any building and stay in there opposite side of fire front.
+— Get to any building and stay inside on the opposite side of fire front.
 Put wet towels over you.
 Wait for front to pass.
-Then, go outside when it is safe to do so.
+Go outside when it is safe to do so.

-Q: Why is there 10 feet of clearing required on each side of the road?
+Q: Why is 10 feet of clearing required on each side of the road?

-A: Helps to stop a fire.
-Gives you an area to evacuate while the Fire Department (or Ambulance) comes in.
+A: It helps to stop a fire and gives you an area to evacuate while the fire department (or ambulance) comes in.

-The bottom line is BE PREPARED, BE AWARE.
-Take PERSONAL RESPONSIBILITY and KEEP YOUR YARD/LAND CLEANED UP.
+The bottom line is be prepared, Be aware.
+Take personal responsibility and keep your yard/land cleaned up.

 Start a dialogue, stay on topic and be civil.